Avergrove/avergroves-learning-notes/docs/music/aggregated_saxophone_exercise.md

     - Finally, learn to tune your sound to someone else.
 This is important because in a band, we want to blend in together to form a loud, unified sound.
     - This is also useful if you don't have a tuner (practically impossible).
     - As an additional exercise, try and play, tune your mouthpiece, play again.
 Do this in as little time as possible.

+### Breathing exercises
+1. Diaphragmatic breathing
+    - You should *always* be breathing deeply!

+2. Improving lung capacity
+    - Try and breath fully... and then breath more!

+3. Air expulsion
+    - Try and increase air output speed using your body core instead of expelling more air.